Vectordash/vectordash-docs/docs/Guests/commands/LIST.md

 ```

 ### Description
 Use this command to list all of the machines and their ID numbers you are currently renting.
-You will need to have run `vectordash secret [secret-token]` beforehand.
+You will need to have run `vectordash secret SECRET_TOKEN` beforehand.

 ### Example